 The county also argues that if Congress intended to require permits for non-point sources it would have added that language to the CWA.
 Instead, Congress exempted non-point sources from federal permitting requirements, so the Supreme Court should not graft language onto the statute which would effectively undermine congressional intent.
 To this end, the county argues groundwater is always a non-point source.

 The United States has filed an amicus brief in support of the county’s position that discharges from groundwater are exempted from federal permitting requirements.
 This brief follows the interpretative statement the EPA released in April 2019 rejecting the so-called “conduit” or “hydrologic connection” theory of CWA jurisdiction.
-For more information on this interpretative statement from the EPA, please see our previous alert here.

 The environmental groups take a very different view of the phrase “from any point source,” arguing that this language is broad enough to encompass groundwater as a “proximate cause” of discharge of pollutants into navigable waters if the pollutants are “fairly traceable” to the point source.
 This is the language the Ninth Circuit used when it affirmed summary judgment in the environmentalists’ favor.
 A contrary holding, these groups argue, would result in a massive loophole in the CWA’s permitting system by which polluters could strategically place point sources (like pipes) in the groundwater system to evade permitting requirements and undermine the preventative goals of the CWA.
 Eleven different groups, including former U.S. EPA administrators and officials from multiple administrations, 13 states, a Native American tribe, scientists, and other clean water advocates have filed briefs in support of the respondents.